LePhenix47/HRnet-Data-Table_npm-package/README.md

 font-weight: 400;
 ```

-hide:
+`.hide`:

-`- Explanation` This class is used to hide an element.
+- Explanation This class is used to hide an element.

 - Default styling: